 Sharing how fibromyalgia feels and affects our lives is much like sharing abuse that isn’t visible.
 Without physical evidence, all we have is our word and a diagnosis.
 There is always the fear of being told that we are overreacting or that it is all in our heads.

 Fibromyalgia abuses my body daily.
 When someone says #fibro is not real they defend my abuser and dismiss my pain.

 The lengths I go to when someone doubts whether fibromyalgia is real or not depends on several things.
-The first being, do I really care if this person believes that my illness is real?
+The first is, do I really care if this person believes that my illness is real?
 Is this person a close friend or family member that could make my life difficult by not understanding my condition?
 And is the person open-minded and willing to listen to the evidence I provide?
-If so I share clinical information provided from the Mayo Clinic1 and other authoritative sites2 along with my own experience.
+If so I share clinical information provided from Chronic illness and other authoritative sites along with my own experience.

 As if dealing with unbelieving family and friends wasn’t bad enough, there are also some doctors who completely dismiss fibromyalgia.
 This was the case with my gynecologist after I had been diagnosed with fibro by my primary care doctor and rheumatologist!

 When I shared my diagnosis, his response was, and I quote “That’s not a real illness”.
 Long-time readers of my blog know that his disbelief actually worked in my favor for a couple of years.
 After the issues I was seeing him for became too complicated, he quickly changed his tune and began blaming my symptoms on fibromyalgia.

 Finding the right doctor is like winning the lottery.
 You may hit the jackpot right away with a physician that will diagnose and treat your pain, score small winnings with a doctor who believes it is real but doesn’t know how to treat it, or play for months or years before seeing any return on the money you have spent.